Castor oil is widely used for a variety of health and beauty purposes and here’s a breakdown of the best castor oil uses.

 Castor oil is a natural and safe treatment for constipation with only 1 – 2 tablespoons required for adults.

-Consuming castor oil can also induce labour so be careful about ingesting this when you are pregnant.
+Consuming castor oil can also induce labor so be careful about ingesting this when you are pregnant.

 Relieving Muscle and Joint Pain with Castor Oil